 12) Be patient and practice

 Finally, Coconut Product Photography is specialized in clothing photography.
-Each image is professionally shot and edited in our studio by our experienced staff and we offer best affordable price in the industry and our product photography pricing can be as low as $17 per image.
+Each image is professionally shot and edited in our studio by our experienced staff and we offer the best affordable price in the industry and our product photography pricing can be as low as $17 per image.
 For more information, please visit our pricing page.